dotnet/samples/README.md

 Snippets are extracted from small programs that include the snippet.
 Snippets are all located in the top level **/snippets** folder.
 While snippets are small blocks of code, we want to move toward snippets that are part of buildable sample projects.

-## Building a sample
+## Building a snippet or sample

-You build any .NET Core sample using the .NET Core CLI, which can be installed with [the .NET Core SDK](https://www.microsoft.com/net/download).
+You build any .NET Core snippet or sample using the .NET Core CLI, which can be installed with [the .NET Core SDK](https://www.microsoft.com/net/download).
 Then, execute these commands from the CLI in the directory of any sample:

 ```